Advanced Angular: AI-Ready Architectures with Signals

 • Reactive thinking and design

-• Concepts and building blocks: signal, computed, and effect
+• Concepts and building blocks: signals, computed, and effect

 • The Resource API and httpResource